|September 2024 (Planned)||Detailed Demographic and Housing Characteristics File B (Detailed DHC-B).|

 Apportionment and Redistricting Data

 The Demographic Research Unit has published tabulations and maps derived from the 2020 Census P.L.
 94-171 data set released on August 12.
+These tabulations and maps along with other data products can be found on our Census 2020 Data page.

 The Redistricting File (Public Law 94-171) or P.L.
 94-171 file, contains the census block level data needed by state and local governments to re-draw their local districts based on the 2020 Census data.
 This file was released on August 12, 2021.
 The data in this file includes: